-Section A:

-Introduction to the workshop on HACCP and human milk banking
+Section A: Introduction to the workshop on HACCP and human milk banking

-By the end of the session, participants will be able to:
+By the end of the section, you will be able to:

-- Understand the objectives of the hazard analysis critical control points (HACCP) workshop. - Understand and identify why HACCP is important for human milk banking.
+- Understand the importance of food safety in human milk banking. - Understand the objectives of the hazard analysis and critical control points (HACCP) workshop. - Understand and identify why HACCP is important for human milk banking.